 For now, it’s a great acne-fighting, anti-inflammatory, and anti-aging ingredient, so keep your eyes on ginger root extract.
 There could be big things in its skincare future.

 Want to try out a gentle dose of ginger for your skin?
-SLMD Skincare combines eucalyptus and ginger root with salicylic acid to create a refreshing and gentle, yet antibacterial and anti-inflammatory, Acne Cleanser!
+SLMD Skincare combines eucalyptus and ginger root with salicylic acid to create a refreshing and gentle, yet antibacterial and anti-inflammatory, Salicylic Acid Cleanser!